 The good news is, you’re unlikely to forget to pay.
 Most wedding venues in Italy are extremely diligent about proper enforcement of SIAE rules and will require you to show the certificate before they will allow your event to take place.

-Other important SIAE tax matters to remember
+Other important SIAE tax matters to remember for Italy weddings

-Your Musicians Need to be Members of the ENPALS
+Your musicians need to be members of the ENPALS

 ENPALS stands for Ente Nazionale di Previdenza e di Assistenza per i Lavoratori dello Spettacolo e Dello Sport Professionistico.
 In English, this means the Entertainment Industry Employees Pension Organization.
 The musicians in your wedding must be members of this organization and they must pay their contributions too.